Help us to protect your identity and reduce fraud.

 When providing certificate information from Registry records, the Registrar must consider the privacy of the person to whom the record relates.
 For example, a birth certificate is usually only available to the person named in the certificate, their parent or legal guardian.
 For more information, refer to the relevant Certificate Access Policy.

-In recognition of the fact that the fraudulent use of certificates reduces with the age of the record, the identification requirements for historical certificates, i.e. births that occurred 100 years ago or more, deaths that occurred 30 years ago or more and marriages that occurred 75 years ago or more will not be required.
+In recognition of the fact that the fraudulent use of certificates reduces with the age of the record, the evidence-of-identity requirements for historical certificates, i.e. births that occurred 100 years ago or more, deaths that occurred 30 years ago or more and marriages that occurred 75 years ago or more will not be required.

 Documents from List 3 must show your current residential address.